Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Introduction

 In recent decades, image-guided systems have revolutionized neurosurgical practice, providing surgeons with real-time anatomical guidance to assist in the maximal safe resection of surgical targets \citep{asfaw2024charting}.
 These systems rely on patient-to-image registration algorithms to map the physical patient in the operating room (OR) to the patient's preoperative images, such as computed tomography (CT), magnetic resonance imaging (MRI), functional MRI (fMRI), or diffusion tensor imaging (DTI), enabling intraoperative visualization and planning of the incision, craniotomy, and resection.

 Despite their utility, these systems are limited by a phenomenon known as \textit{brain shift}, which invalidates the rigid body assumption inherent to most image-guided navigation systems.
 Brain shift is defined as brain deformation that results from any physical, surgical, or biological factors that occur during surgery.
 It results in discrepancies between the preoperative imaging and the actual brain anatomy, which tend to increase as surgery progresses.
 The causes of brain shift are multifactorial, influenced by lesion location and pathology, edema, cerebrospinal fluid (CSF) loss, gravity, and tissue resection \citep{dorward1999postimaging, ohue2010evaluation, gerard2017brain, fan2022comparison}.
 Drugs such as mannitol and dexamethasone, used to reduce swelling and promote brain relaxation, can also lead to brain deformation \citep{peng2014effect, de2024hypertonic}.
 Without accurate, real-time guidance during surgery, brain shift and the difficulty of distinguishing tumor tissue from healthy tissue can result in incomplete tumor removal or accidental damage to critical brain structures, leading to higher rates of tumor recurrence, neurological deficits such as speech, motor, or memory impairments, longer recovery times, and ultimately reduced survival rates and quality of life for patients \citep{lacroix2001multivariate, sommer2015resection, lara2017advances}.

-Recent advances in artificial intelligence (AI), along with the increasing availability of large public datasets, show promise for modeling tissue deformation during surgery by identifying patterns in brain shift and suggesting optimal compensation strategies \citep{mercier2012online, xiao2017retrospective, baheti2021brain, juvekar2024remind}.
+Recent advances in deep learning for medical image registration, along with the increasing availability of large public datasets, show promise for modeling tissue deformation during surgery by identifying patterns in brain shift and suggesting optimal compensation strategies \citep{mercier2012online, xiao2017retrospective, baheti2024brain, juvekar2024remind}.
 Building on these datasets, Grand Challenges hosted by the Medical Imaging Computing and Computer Assisted Intervention (MICCAI) Society have further accelerated algorithmic innovation in areas such as image registration \citep{dorent2025brain, hansen2025learn2reg}, deformation modeling \citep{el2024hyperu, assis2025deep}, as well as intraoperative and postoperative imaging prediction in neurosurgery \citep{haouchine2023learning}.